phil-brown/droidQuery/droidQuery/README.md

 Finally, most of the [jQuery API Documentation](http://api.jquery.com) is sufficient to explain the *droidQuery* API.

 To **instantiate** a new *droidQuery*, you need to pass in a `Context`, a `View`, or set of `View`s.
-The simplest way to create the instance is using the `with` static methods, such as:
+The simplest way to create the instance is using the `with` static methods:

     $.with(Context);
     $.with(View);